Amerindian languages American Indian tribes What's new on our site today!

 These Jivaroan Indian words are not spelled phonetically--each word is spelled according to the orthography of its own language, so if you're not familiar with these languages you will need to follow the links to see how to pronounce them.
 We are working on a second chart transcribed into IPA symbols.
 We have included twenty basic Jivaroan words, enough to give you a feeling for each language.
 All the nouns are singular and all the verbs are 3rd person singular ("he or she sings") because many Native American languages don't have a separate infinitive ("to sing") the way English and French do.

 Back to the American Indian Languages homepage

-Back to the Native American kids website
+Back to the Native American websites for kids

 Would you like to help support our organization's work with endangered American Indian languages?